ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 ![](images/create-registry-resource.png)

-## Create a new Resource Definition for Data Service
+## Create TWO new Resource Definition for Data Services

+**NOTE:**  In EJP there are two "kinds" of Data Service - services that serve a dataset, and services that do algorithmic operations or plotting, but do not access a registry or biobank.
+We are going to call these **_"DataService"_** and **_"DataService2"_**

 Click the "Create Resource Definition" button again.